 Similarly, errors in the product development stage may result in a host of additional costs.
 Suppose first samples are not adequate; additional money must be spent on couriers and redevelopment, with compounding errors leading to production delays, chargebacks, and cancelled orders.

-In fact, companies lacking effective quality management often have a cost of poor quality equal to 20 percent of sales or more, according to a recent American Society for Quality guide.
+In fact, companies lacking effective quality management often have a cost of poor quality equal to 20 percent of sales or more, according to the American Society for Quality guide.

 Identifying the Five Major Categories of Your Product Cost of Poor Quality

 This step, what Crosby refers to as the “awakening,” entails identifying the costs of not conforming to requirements within the supply chain.
-Namely, companies must recognize the five major categories of the cost of poor quality:
+Namely, companies must recognize the five major categories of the cost of poor quality of a product:

 1. Rework Costs

 If you ship a defective product, the customer may ask for it to be reworked in your warehouse.
 For instance, if a garment is incorrectly labeled, you may need to spend $1, $2, or more per piece to open the packages, cut out old labels, print and attach new labels, and ship it back to the customer.
-Further, if the product itself needs rework, a frequent occurrence with footwear, the repair cost at a local rework facility can easily exceed $3 per piece.
+Further, if the product itself needs rework, the roundtrip transport and repair costs at a local rework facility can easily exceed $3-$7 per piece.